Jemadar: Pre-colonial

 A jemadar was originally an armed official of a zamindar (feudal lord) in India who, like a military general, and along with Mridhas, was in charge of fighting and conducting warfare, mostly against the rebellious peasants and common people who lived on the lord's land.
-Also, this rank was used among the thuggees as well, usually the gang leader.
+Also, this rank was used among thuggee bands as well, usually the gang leader.

 Later, it became a rank used in the British Indian Army, where it was the lowest rank for a Viceroy's commissioned officer.
 Jemadars either commanded platoons or troops themselves or assisted their British commander.
 They also filled regimental positions such as assistant quartermaster (jemadar quartermaster) or assistant adjutant (jemadar adjutant).

 Post-colonial

 The rank remained in use in the Indian Army until 1965 as the lowest rank of junior commissioned officer.
 The rank of jemadar was later renamed in both the Indian Army and the Pakistan Army as naib subedar in infantry units, and naib risaldar in cavalry and armoured corps units.
 Jemadar remains a warrant officer rank in the Nepal Army.